 That’s why ISO treats welding as a special process.
 And that’s why fabrication shops face a higher documentation burden, stricter process controls, and more intense auditor scrutiny than most other manufacturing environments.

-The good news is that ISO certification for fabrication and welding shops is completely achievable — if you know which standards apply, how they interact, and what auditors are actually looking for when they walk your floor.
+The good news is that ISO compliance in a fabrication and welding environment is completely achievable — if you know which standards apply, how they interact, and what auditors are actually looking for when they walk your floor.

 This guide covers all of it.